-- The 4-year Sandwich programme offers a years working experience normally in a laboratory which may be in a hospital, research institution or in a medical, industrial or food company.
-Placements are available nationwide and sometimes abroad. - Your experience can be written up to pass a Work Experience module that will appear on your degree transcript.
+The 4-year Sandwich programme offers a year working in a laboratory and may be in a hospital, research institution or in a medical, industrial or food company.
+Though most placements are in the London area, some are available nationwide and sometimes abroad.

+Your experience can be written up to pass a Work Experience module that will appear on your degree transcript.
 You also have the opportunity to take a work-based learning module which can contribute to your final degree classification.